 How can we help people manage multiple projects easily?

-For this project, my 2 teammates and I worked in a mini-internship with an outside company.
-My team was paired with a tech start-up called AtMyCloud.
-We spent about a month working closely with them.
-AtMyCloud plans to launch a tablet version of their project management software, but had not previously done any Usability Tests or User Research with their products.
+For this project, my 2 teammates and I worked in an internship with a small, tech start-up called AtMyCloud.
+We spent about 2 months working closely with the founder.
+AtMyCloud plans to launch a tablet version of their project management software.
+They had not previously worked with UX Designers, nor done any Usability Tests or User Research with their products.

 After conducting our Stakeholder Interview, and doing initial Domain and Organizational Research, we decided that our focus would be Usability Testing, followed by Information Architecture and UI improvements.
 We divided our work into two phases.

-For Phase 1, we built an Interactive Prototype based on AtMyCloud's current tablet design.
+For Phase 1, we built an Interactive Prototype based on AtMyCloud's current software design.
 We conducted in-person and remote Usability Tests on Prototype 1.

 Then, for Phase 2, we analyzed the results of the first round of testing, and used the findings to create our own framework and designs for a responsive web product.
 We built an Interactive Prototype based on our new design, and conducted in-person and remote Usability Tests on Prototype 2.
 Then we analyzed the results of that data to make our final Client Recommendations.

-Our team conducted Organizational and Domain Research, Competitive Analysis, and Heuristic Evaluations.
+Our team conducted foundational research, including a Competitive Analysis and Heuristic Evaluations.
 This enabled us to get a clear understanding of our client's capabilities and competitors.
 We created accounts on Asana and Basecamp to get direct experience with competitive products.
-I developed a Project Plan for our team to keep us on schedule, and made sure we understood our priorities.
+I developed a Project Plan for our team to keep us on schedule and track our priorities.
 We presented our client with a Statement of Work, and agreed that we'd send daily updates of our progress.

 A Persona is essentially who are we designing for.
 It's how we communicate data about the people who represent a major user group for our client's product.
 Having a deep understanding of users is fundamental to creating exceptional software.
-Personas help to prevent self-referential thinking, so that you don't design a product just for your own needs, without taking into account your customers' needs.
+Personas help to prevent self-referential thinking, so that you don't design a product just for your own needs or biases.
 The Persona we developed from our research is Stephanie.

 Much of my work focused on streamlining and simplifying the client's original Dashboard and Calendar views.
-These views were extremely dense with information, including icons and color-based visual cues.
+These views were extremely dense with information, including icons and visual cues based solely on color (which introduces accessibility challenges).
 I created a User Flow, and we built an Interactive Prototype of the client's original design so that we could perform Usability Testing by having users perform tasks on a realisitic version of the tool.